sfrliufang/sfr-group-web-page-rebuild-20210516/content/post/10-2023-we-install-our-new-carbide-laser/index.md

 ---
-title: 10/2023 We install our new Carbide laser!!!
+title: 10/2023 We installed our new Carbide laser!!!
 date: 2023-04-26T23:06:34.725Z
 draft: false
 featured: false